message/iata/CL.md

 - nationals of Spain with an E-CHL/09 and E-CH/11 form.
 5. Passengers must undergo "Passenger Tracking" for 14 days or until they leave Chile.
 6. Passengers could be subject to a COVID-19 PCR test upon arrival.
-7. Passengers are subject to quarantine for 5 days at their own expense in a hotel booked at <a href="https://www.c19.cl/">https://www.c19.cl/</a> .
+7. Passengers are subject to quarantine for 10 days.
+First 5 days at their own expense in a hotel booked at <a href="https://www.c19.cl/">https://www.c19.cl/</a> , remaining 5 days home quarantine.
 8. Passengers younger than 18 years traveling unaccompanied are subject to quarantine at home.